How to Eat Well in a Processed Food World (Without Overthinking It)

 What can we actually do?

-We’re not all going to start growing our own food and churning butter.
-But we can make better choices, and we should.
+You’re probably not growing your own food or churning butter, and you don’t need to, but we can make better choices, and we should.
 When we support better brands, better farmers, and better practices, it sends a message that we are done being played.

 Big Food Trap Chic Swap Why It’s Better